-Do you love Porcupine Meatballs?
-They’re a classic comfort food many of us have grown up with.
+You’ll love these Zesty Slow Cooker Porcupine Meatballs if you’re a fan of porcupine meatballs, the classic comfort food many of us grew up with.

 And what kid – or kid at heart – doesn’t like meatballs?
 I know I do!

-These Zesty Slow Cooker Porcupine Meatballs are broiled briefly in the oven to give that fried in the pan, yummy crusty outer crust.
+These slow cooker porcupine meatballs are broiled briefly in the oven to give that fried in the pan, yummy crusty outer crust.

 Then you slow cook the porcupine meatballs in the spicy tomato sauce to cook them thoroughly without having to watch over a simmering pan.
 Less messy, too!